Al Qaeda: Our New Best Friend

 In Yemen, Rashid insists that AQAP has demonstration its new moderation with a new focus on ‘governance and providing services to the people.’
 He also suggests that ‘many Arab leaders view Washington as abandoning them’ because of the nuclear deal with Iran.
-Therefore:
+Therefore

-‘With Arab money and persuasion, both al-Nusra and AQAP are gaining capacity for local governance and state building.
-Howeverâ€¨ distasteful the jihadist ideology behind both groups, these efforts suggest an outcome that may be considerably less threatening than that of the Islamic State. ’
+With Arab money and persuasion, both al-Nusra and AQAP are gaining capacity for local governance and state building.
+Howeverâ€¨ distasteful the jihadist ideology behind both groups, these efforts suggest an outcome that may be considerably less threatening than that of the Islamic State.

-Earlier this month, al-Nusra demonstrated its commitment to minority rights in a village in Idlib province in north-west Syria, where, according to Patrick Cockburn, its fighters ‘shot dead at least 20 villagers from the Druze community.
+Earlier this month, for example, al-Nusra demonstrated its commitment to minority rights in a village in Idlib province in north-west Syria, where, according to Patrick Cockburn, its fighters ‘shot dead at least 20 villagers from the Druze community.
 They had earlier forcibly converted hundreds of Druze to their fundamentalist variant of Sunni Islam.’

-He seems to believe that only ISIS is intent on a sectarian Shia/Sunni war, and ignores the role of the Gulf autocracies in stirring up sectarianism as part of its attempt to curb Iranian influence.
-He takes it for granted that the Arab states and Turkey are at war with ISIS, and doesn’t even consider that possibility that ISIS is in fact regarded by these states – and possibly by the US as well – as a strategic asset.
+Rashid seems to believe that only ISIS is intent on a sectarian Shia/Sunni war, and ignores the role of the Gulf autocracies in stirring up sectarianism as part of its attempt to curb Iranian influence.
+He takes it for granted that the Arab states and Turkey are at war with ISIS, and doesn’t even consider the possibility that ISIS is in fact regarded by these states – and possibly by the US as well – as a strategic asset.

-‘With 230,000 killed and 7.6 million people uprooted in Syria alone, the Arab states want a quick end to the Assad regime and a viable solution for Syria.
-They know that solution will never come from the weak moderate opposition, and that any lasting peace will require support by the strong and ruthless Islamist groups fighting there.’
+With 230,000 killed and 7.6 million people uprooted in Syria alone, the Arab states want a quick end to the Assad regime and a viable solution for Syria.
+They know that solution will never come from the weak moderate opposition, and that any lasting peace will require support by the strong and ruthless Islamist groups fighting there.

-‘The US has paid a bitter price for declining to back the Arab states in removing Assad four years ago when there was a viable moderate opposition.
+The US has paid a bitter price for declining to back the Arab states in removing Assad four years ago when there was a viable moderate opposition.
 In the months ahead, we should not be surprised if formal talks between al-Qaeda and these Arab states begin.
-The only one not at the table could be the United States. ’
+The only one not at the table could be the United States.